Exercise and Pregnancy

 You always have to avoid overly intense efforts, extreme fatigue, and variations of your body temperature.
 Listen to your body during your childbirth preparations.
 If you feel pain or discomfort, stop the exercise or slow down your pace.
 Drink lots of water, don’t remain on your back, especially after 16 weeks of pregnancy, and avoid holding your breath.

 This article includes several recommendations that can guide you towards a lifetime of physical activity.
-Please read my article Active While Pregnant to see some choices of good activities while pregnant and sports that you should avoid.
+Please read our article Active While Pregnant to see some choices of good activities while pregnant and sports that you should avoid.

 Related videos:

-Marie
+Marie Fortier

 The Baby Expert